Webhooks

 Handle duplicates.
 Events may be delivered more than once on retry.
 Use event_id to deduplicate — store processed IDs and skip any already handled.

 Always fetch fresh data.
-After receiving a notification, use entity_id to fetch the current entity state from the REST API.
-Don't rely solely on the order or content of webhook payloads.
+After receiving a notification, use entity_id to fetch current state from the REST API.
+Don't rely on the payload alone or assume events arrive in order — Advance does not guarantee delivery order.

 Verify the signature.
 Always validate X-Webhook-Signature before processing.
 Reject requests that fail verification.